shreya0423/shreya0423/README.md

 ---

 ### 🚀 What I've been building
-- 🧠 An AI-powered **academic support system** using RAG + FAISS for natural language & voice queries on student data
+- 🧭 **CareerGenie AI** — an AI-powered career path recommender with a quiz-based assessment, ML predictions, and a guidance chatbot
 - 🎓 **Campus Connect Bot** — a college enquiry chatbot with NLP-based Q&A, built with Flask & MySQL
-- 🎙️ Voice-based AI assistants using OpenAI Whisper, Claude API, and speech recognition
+- 🧠 AI-powered academic tools using RAG, FAISS, and voice interfaces (Whisper, Claude API)

 ### 🛠️ Tech Stack